 Signs can also be considered the origin of advertisements.
 They have a long history and show diverse changes in materials and forms with the changes in the times.

-The Advertising Museum Tokyo houses approximately 280,000 advertising materials from the Edo period to the present.
+The Ad Museum Tokyo houses approximately 280,000 advertising materials from the Edo period to the present.

 Of those, the materials from the Edo to early Showa periods are sorted by advertising media.